 Monitoring of employment on the construction positions will be detailed and specific numbers by NOC, gender and period of employment during each year of construction will be provided to the Minister of Environment and Conservation at the conclusion of each construction season.
+The monitoring should also include succession planning and opportunities for advancement and training upgrading.

 Known or planned follow-up programs specifically related to detecting and monitoring cumulative environmental effects are to be described.
 Objectives, methodology, duration and reporting covered by the program evaluating effectiveness of avoidance and mitigation measures on long-term effects from the project are to be described.
-Programs may be proposed specifically for wildlife (including migratory birds) and their habitats, species-atrisk and their habitat, wetlands, air quality and water quality.
+Programs may be proposed specifically for wildlife (including migratory birds) and their habitats, species-at-risk and their habitat, wetlands, air quality and water quality.